-Stay Clear of Poison Hemlocks on Township Grounds
+Stay Clear of Poison Hemlock on Township Grounds

 RARITAN TWP., N.J.
-(Hunterdon County) — The Raritan Township Department of Public Works (“DPW”) is advising parkgoers to be aware of and avoid poison hemlocks sprouting on township parks and open space grounds.
+(Hunterdon County) — The Raritan Township Department of Public Works (“DPW”) is advising parkgoers to be aware of and avoid poison hemlock sprouting on township parks and open space grounds.

 Like the infamous poison ivy quote, “leaves of three, let it be,” it is best to avoid poison hemlock because every aspect of the plant is dangerous if ingested – leaves, stem, fruit, and root.
 Poison hemlock is not only toxic to domestic animals (e.g., sheep, cattle, and horses), if ingested, it can be fatal to humans as well.
 However, unlike poison ivy, it does not cause a blistering rash if you come into contact with it.
 Poison hemlock is only dangerous if ingested.